 Below you will find a selection of divorce related articles authored by Rhode Island divorce lawyer, David Slepkow.
-These articles are about divorce in Providence Family Court.
-Also, if you want to find other family law, divorce or custody articles and blog posts, please visit David Slepkow’s divorce law blog here.
+These articles are related to divorce in Providence Family Court.
+If you want to find other family law, divorce or custody articles and blog posts, please visit David Slepkow’s divorce law blog here.

 Rhode Island Divorce Lawyer David Slepkow answers the following questions concerning Rhode Island alimony: Who Qualifies for an Alimony award in Rhode Island Family Court?
 What Factors must a Rhode Island Family Court Judge look at to determine whether a person qualifies for Spousal support in RI Family Court?
 If a person qualifies for spousal support, what factors must a judge or general magistrate look to determine the duration of alimony and the amount of alimony?
 What is the interrelationship of RI child custody, visitation and Child Support to a determination of alimony in RI?
 David discusses some issues concerning taxation and alimony and bankruptcy and alimony as well as contempt for failure to pay RI alimony.
 David includes a copy of the RI statutory law concerning alimony / spousal support.

 This extensive RI divorce post by a Rhode Island divorce lawyer explains the Divorce process in RI and Providence Plantations from pre-filing decisions through a contested trial on the merits including divorce strategy.
 This legal article takes a potential litigant, husband or wife, through the entire Providence Family Court process from the initial stages of finding a Rhode Island divorce attorney to eventually entering final judgment of divorce.
 This extensive post includes information about uncontested divorces as well as highly contested divorce in Rhode Island.
 This matrimonial dissolution article explains the initial steps of selecting and obtaining an East Providence Family Law Lawyer, drafting the papers, seeking a divorce and the decision process at the commencement of the divorce.
 There is also information here concerning motions for temporary alimony, restraining orders / complaints protection from abuse & emergency motions.